tum-pbs/pbdl-book/diffphys-dpvspinn.md

 ## Summary

-The following table summarizes these pros and cons of physics-informed (PI) and differentiable physics (DP) approachs:
+The following table summarizes these pros and cons of physics-informed (PI) and differentiable physics (DP) approaches:

 | Method   |  ✅ Pro   |  ❌ Con  |
 |----------|-------------|------------|